aspose-total/Aspose.Total-Products/total/en/cpp/conversion/docm-to-ppsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOCM to PPSX or Online App" h2="Export DOCM to PPSX within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+Converting a DOCM file to PPSX can be beneficial in many ways.
+PPSX is a presentation format that is used by Microsoft PowerPoint.
+It is a great way to share presentations with others, as it is compatible with most versions of PowerPoint.
+Additionally, PPSX files are smaller in size than DOCM files, making them easier to store and share.

+<h2>How Aspose.Total Helps for DOCM to PPSX Conversion</h2>
-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate DOCM to PPSX conversion while using two of it's APIs.
-Load your DOCM using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPSX.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of DOCM to PPSX.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ can be used to load the DOCM file and convert it to HTML.
+Aspose.Slides for C++ can then be used to load the HTML and create a new presentation, which can then be saved as a PPSX file.
+This process is quick and easy, and can be done with just a few lines of code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}